holochain/holochain/docs/specs/src/hwp_1_intro.md

   retrieving data it's possible to have deterministic confidence that it hasn't been tampered with by whoever was storing it.

--   Monotonicity: The system is structured to be both structurally and logically, monotonic, i.e. that there is a single direction of change.
-We use monotnicity to ensure that all state changes are non-repudiable and that once something has happened (i.e. there has been a state change) it won't subsequently appear to have never happened.   \[TODO: ACB REVIEW\]
+-   Monotonicity: The system is both structurally and logically, monotonic.
+Structurally, local state is append-only and shared state can only grow.
+Data can be marked as deleted, but it is never actually removed from the state history.
+Logically, once a state change has been validated, it should never be able to become invalid.

 -   Common Genesis: The Validation Rules and joining criteria of an application are the first entry in every chain.
 This